 When I was researching vegan buttermilk dressings on the internet, I surprisingly didn’t find a plethora of recipes, so I figured I had better fashion one up and share.
 I did find one recipe that called for soaked cashews, and as fate would have it, the grocery store I normally attend was out of raw cashews, so I used the same replacement I’ve been using quite a bit lately: sunflower seed butter.

 Using almond milk, lemon juice, sunflower seed butter, stone ground mustard, garlic, and fresh parlsey and chives, you end up with a super flavorful creamy vegan dressing that you’d never in a million years guess is dairy-free.

 If you’re all about going the soaked cashew route, feel free!
 You’ll need one cup of raw cashews, which you’ll soak for at least 3 hours.
 Simply drain the cashews once they’ve been soaked and proceed with the recipe as normal.

 You can also look at this as a vegan green goddess salad dressing, as if I were compelled to make a vegan green goddess, I’d honestly use this exact recipe.

 So there you have it: some straight-forward ingredients, your blender, and a few minutes of time is all you need.
-I’ll be sharing the kale salad recipe with you tomorrow.
-Stay tuned!
+Use this on any of your favorite salads – it goes great with my Kale and Blueberry Salad!

 Vegan Buttermilk Salad Dressing